flemay/3musketeers/docs/docs/make.md

 		# ...
 	```

-- Alternatively, [target and _target][linkTargetVSUnderscoreTarget] can be separated due to verbosity.
+- Alternatively, [target and _target][linkTargetVSUnderscoreTarget] can be separated if too verbose.

 	```Makefile
 	deps: